indigo-dc/deep-training-dashboard/README.md

 4) Enable HTTPS

-    You need to run the Orchestrator dashboard on HTTPS (otherwise you will get an error); you can choose between
+    You need to run the deep-training-dashboard on HTTPS (otherwise you will get an error); you can choose between
     - enabling the HTTPS support
     - using an HTTPS proxy